Skip to main content Accessibility

 10. The Board shall determine the awarding of associate membership, which may incur a fee.

-11. Any Associate Member who wishes to opt out of the Union, should inform the Chief Executive Officer of the Union in writing.
+11. Any Associate Member who wishes to opt out of the Union should inform the Chief Executive Officer of the Union in writing.

-Byelaw 2: Elections and Referenda
+Byelaw 2: Elections & Referenda

-1. Byelaw 2.1 — Elections Returning Officer
+1. Byelaw 2.1 - Elections

-2. NUS shall act as the Returning Officer (RO) for Kingston Students’ Union (KSU) elections.
+3. NUS shall act as the Returning Officer (RO) for Kingston Students’ Union (KSU) elections.
 The RO in conjunction with any appointed deputies shall be responsible for the good conduct and administration of all KSU (the Union) elections and shall be responsible for interpretation of the election regulations.

-3. For elections in which Officer Trustees are elected, the RO shall not be an employee of Kingston University (KU) or a member or employee of the Union.
+4. For elections in which Officer Trustees are elected, the RO shall not be an employee of Kingston University (KU) or a member or employee of the Union.
 For any other election, the RO may be an employee of the Union.

-4. The RO may appoint deputies to support them in their duties.
+5. The RO may appoint deputies to support them in their duties.
 One of the designated duties of any deputies appointed by the RO will be to act as Deputy Returning Officer (DRO) who will carry out duties in accordance with the election regulations in the absence of the RO.
 Assistant Returning Officers (ARO) may also be appointed to support the DRO with administration or other activity.

-5. Any appointed deputies will not hold office within the Union at the time of election and appointed deputies should be employees of the Union.
+6. Any appointed deputies will not hold office within the Union at the time of election and appointed deputies should be employees of the Union.

-6. Standing for Election
+7. Standing for Election:

-7. The Student Officer roles available for election shall be as outlined in Byelaw 3, and shall include the following Full-Time positions:
+8. The Student Officer roles available for election shall be as outlined in Byelaw 3, and shall include the following Full-Time positions:

 • President (One post)